 - Shows how to continue to develop as a leader

-- This is a one-of-a-kind resource is an invaluable tool that offers a set of leadership practices that are based on the real-world experiences of thousands of people who have answered the call for leadership.
+- This one-of-a-kind resource is an invaluable tool that offers a set of leadership practices that are based on the real-world experiences of thousands of people who have answered the call for leadership

 Thiederman, Sondra.
 2012.
 The Diversity and Inclusion Handbook.
 Flower Mound, TX: The Walk the Talk Company.